LearningLocker/docs/src/administration.md

 ## Instance Users

-A Learning Locker instance has three types of Users (described below).
+A Learning Locker instance has three types of users (described below).

 *  **Super**: control all aspects of the instance (such as accessing, creating, and deleting LRSs and users).
 *  **Observer plus**
 *  **Observer**

-The reason we have observer and observer plus is solely to provide an option to grant creating LRSs to a certain group of individuals.
-See "Who can create new LRSs?" in [#setup](#setup).
+Observer and Observer plus provide an option to grant creating LRSs to a certain group of individuals.
+See "Who can create new LRSs?" in [setup](#setup).

 ## LRS Users